tsdat/tsdat/docs/source/tutorials/data_ingest.rst

         comment: ""
 |

 11. The last two lines in pipeline.yaml are "quality" and "storage".
-These are located in the "shared" folder in the top-level directory.
-The quality.yaml file contains the QC functions that we will run on this code, and the storage.yaml file contains the path to the output file writer.
+In this tutorial, these are located in the "shared" folder in the top-level directory.
+If custom QC is selected, these will also be located in the "config" folder.

+The quality.yaml file defines the QC functions that we will run on this code, and the storage.yaml file defines the path to the output file writer.

 .. figure:: global_marine_data/intro17.png
     :alt:

-The quality.yml file contains a number of built-in tsdat quality control functions, which we will use as is for this ingest.
+The quality.yaml file contains a number of built-in tsdat quality control functions, which we will use as is for this ingest.

 Quality control in tsdat is broken up into two types of functions: 'checkers' and 'handlers'.
 Checkers are functions that perform a quality control test (e.g. check missing, check range (max/min), etc).
 Handlers are functions that do something with this data.

+See the API documentation for more built-in QC tests, and the :ref:`customization tutorial <pipeline_customization>` to create your own.

 .. figure:: global_marine_data/intro18.png
     :alt: